phaustin/numrecipes/README.rst

 To build
 --------

-0) Tested witn Macports python 2.7.3 and gcc47 4.7.2_2 for osx and
-   Enthought 7.3.2 with 32 bit windows (cygwin g++ 4.5.2 under parallels), both with cython 0.18.
-Currently not working with g++ 4.6.1 for Ubuntu lucid
+0) Tested witn Macports python 2.7.3 and gcc 4.7.2_2 for osx, Enthought 7.3.2 with 32 bit windows (cygwin g++ 4.5.2 under parallels), and Ubuntu lucid with gcc 4.7.2.2, all with cython 0.18.
+   Under Ubuntu the preprocessor removes MAX and MIN from the header, so I've changed those names to NR_MAX and NR_MIN to compile.
+   Any numrecipe header that uses MAX or MIN will need to be edited to match that change

 1) Edit setup.py and replace::